The Best Types of Glasses to Drink Craft Beer Out Of.

 With their curved lips and narrow shape, weizen glasses are a great drinkware to make your wheat beers more aromatic.
 The weizen glass is a unique type of beer that's designed specifically to accommodate the flavor and aroma profile.

 Shotgunning beer, chugging or just sipping delicately, the Red Solo Cup is a tour de force in rapid consumption.
 The first sip always goes down smoothly, but by about halfway through the night you're guaranteed to start feeling that buzz.

 You can also get creative by decorating your own solo cup.
 Some people like writing their names on them with a black sharpie to help them remember which bevvie was theirs at the rager.

 Solo cups come in different sizes: 12oz, 16oz, 18oz. etc. They're also great for filling with keg beer.
 And, they're the darling of college tailgates, frat parties, and all sorts of table-based drinking games like beer pong or flip cup.
 Plus, they're much easier drink a waterfall with than a can or bottle.

 Wine glasses are a stemmed glass that is designed to be used when consuming wine, whether white or red.
 They hold about 16 ounces and often have an open bowl shape for tasting the aroma of your drink before you take a sip.

 Ohhh, you thought we wouldn't go there.
-A pitcher holds 4 pints, which is also known as a half gallon.
+A pitcher of beer holds 3.75 pints (16oz) or 5 bar-style 12oz pours, which is also pretty much a half gallon.
 If you've been to a college party, you've seen someone drinking beer from a pitcher.
 Hard to leave it off the list.

 Tons of different cups to choose from.
 Tons of different beers to drink.
 Now you know how to match the beer style to the glass.